-These programs provide educational advancement, and learning centered environment to enhance the economic productivity,

-CONCEPT PAPER FOR NEW ACADEMIC PROGRAM (Public Higher Education Institutions) -12/12/17 and to engage students and faculty in the discovery, application, and dissemination of knowledge.
+These programs provide educational advancement, and learning centered environment to enhance the economic productivity, and to engage students and faculty in the discovery, application, and dissemination of knowledge.
 The advancement of the knowledge base, and professional achievements of transforming students from generalist to specialists in their respective fields, are centered about finding solutions to technological, human, and environmental challenges, all geared towards improving the quality of life.
-All of the above are consistent with the mission of the University and School, in preparing students to be thoughtful, responsible and successful citizens.
+All of which are consistent with the mission of the University and School, in preparing students to be thoughtful, responsible and successful citizens.